tdkehoe/firebase-storage-tutorial/README.md

 Now we get to the part you've been waiting for.
 There are two "gotchas" here.

 First, you can't just upload any file.
 You can only upload a [JavaScript File](https://developer.mozilla.org/en-US/docs/Web/API/File).
 JavaScript Files are made with the `new File()` constructor, which isn't available in Node.
-In Node we use
+In Node you use

 ```js
 fs.writeFile('<fileName>',<contenet>, callbackFunction)